 Shifting the Burden to the Intervenor

-Teams become dependent on a rescuing hero, which causes their own ability to solve architectural problems to atrophy.
+Teams become dependent on an external helper, which causes their own ability to solve architectural problems to atrophy.

 Why it matters